Healthy Work Environment

 We conduct e-learning to inform and raise awareness among employees about the importance of diversity, equity, and inclusion.

-In order to make diversity, equity, and inclusion a more familiar topic to all employees, ENEOS sends out messages from executive management to employees and publishes the Women’s Empowerment Newsletter for its manufacturing sites, where there are few female employees.
-In fiscal 2023, the newsletter featured articles on topics such as the advancement of women in the workplace, the promotion of diversity, equity, and inclusion, and networking sessions held for female operators working at manufacturing sites.
+In order to make diversity, equity, and inclusion more familiar to employees, ENEOS sends messages from management to all employees and publishes an in-house newsletter called Ajisai Newsletter for its manufacturing sites, where there are few female employees.
+In fiscal 2024, the newsletter covered topics such as assertive communication, workstyles at other companies, improvements made at worksites, and networking sessions for female operators.

 Work-Life Management